QME & AME Evaluations

 Will the QME prescribe treatment or medications?

 No. A QME evaluation is not a treatment visit.
-Dr. Patibanda may make recommendations for future medical care in his report, but he will not prescribe treatment directly.
+I may make recommendations for future medical care in my report, but I won't prescribe treatment directly.

 How long until the report is ready?